Will Borgen: International play

 Borgen was selected to represent the United States junior team at the 2016 World Junior Championships.
-He contributed with three assists in seven games, as the United States captured the bronze medal.
+He contributed to the team with three assists in seven games, as the United States captured the bronze medal.

-On January 1, 2018, Borgen was selected to compete at the 2018 Winter Olympics.
+On January 1, 2018, Borgen was selected to the United States' roster for the 2018 Winter Olympics, one of four collegiate players to receive the honor.
+However, Borgen did not play any games during his time with the team.